FAQ on incorporating climate change considerations into corporate bond purchases

 Q3 How is each individual sub-score calculated?

 The backward-looking emissions sub-score reflects the past GHG emissions of an issuer.
-It encompasses Scope 1 and 2 data for the issuer concerned and Scope 3 data at sector level.
+It encompasses Scope 1 and 2 data for the issuer concerned and Scope 3 data at the sector level.
 The sub-score combines a best-in-class with a best-in-universe approach.
 The best-in-class approach compares companies against their peers within specific industry sectors, while the best-in-universe approach compares companies across the entire corporate universe.
 If issuers do not have self-reported emissions data, they are assigned a lower backward-looking emissions sub-score.
-This approach incentivises issuers to decrease their carbon emissions using the best data available at issuer level and, at the same time, to adopt a more holistic view of the carbon impact of the sector in which they operate.
+This approach incentivises issuers to decrease their carbon emissions using the best data available at the issuer level and, at the same time, to adopt a more holistic view of the carbon impact of the sector in which they operate.

 The forward-looking target sub-score reflects the issuer’s expected changes in future GHG emissions.
 Issuers that are on an ambitious decarbonisation path towards Paris Agreement targets are given a higher score, particularly if the target is science-based and has been validated by a third party.
 If issuers have no self-reported emissions data, such that emissions reduction targets cannot be verified, they are assigned the lowest sub-score.
 Similarly, if issuers do not have concrete short-term decarbonisation targets, they are assigned the lowest value for this forward-looking sub-score.
 This approach incentivises all eligible issuers to plan and set up their forward-looking decarbonisation targets.